BlackRookSoftware/Input/README.md

 ### NOTICE

 This library requires the use of third-party libraries.
-Black Rook Software is not responsible for problems in these libraries.
+Black Rook Software is not responsible for issues regarding these libraries.

 *This library is currently in **EXPERIMENTAL** status.
 This library's API may change many times in different ways over the course of its development!*